Are you thinking about investing in Litecoin? You probably think Litecoin has potential. But you need to make sure you keep your Litecoin safe.

 Best Litecoin Wallet: Mobile Wallets

-Mobile app-based wallets, like Jaxx, are online mobile apps that are designed for smartphones and tablets/iPads.
+Mobile app-based wallets, like Jaxx Liberty, are online mobile apps that are currently designed to work also on the desktop with web extensions.
 There are lots to pick from if you want to store Bitcoin.
 However, there aren’t many Litecoin mobile wallets.

-- The Jaxx mobile interface is one of the biggest advantages to Jaxx.
+- The Jaxx Liberty interface is one of the biggest advantages of it.
 It is designed for people with limited knowledge or understanding of crypto.

 - Stores the personal keys on the users own handset.
 This makes it difficult for hackers to steal your money – but not impossible.